NCAS-CMS/cfdm/joss/paper.md

 by cfdm, including the recent additions of simple geometries [@iso19125:2004] and netCDF group hierarchies.

-The cdfm library can create field constructs ab initio, or read them from netCDF files, inspect, subspace and modify in memory, and write them to CF-netCDF dataset files.
+The cfdm library can create field constructs ab initio, or read them from netCDF files, inspect, subspace and modify in memory, and write them to CF-netCDF dataset files.
 As long as it can interpret the data, cfdm does not enforce CF-compliance, allowing non-compliant datasets